therishabh/salesforce-apex/README.md

 - _Trigger class will execute automatically based on trigger event what you have definded in Trigger class._
 - Trigger file extension is **apxt** while Apex class file extension is **apxc**

+#### Best Practices
+**- One trigger per object** so you don’t have to think about the execution order as there is no control over which trigger would be executed first.
+**- Logic-less Triggers –** use Helper classes to handle logic.
+**- Code coverage 100%**
+**- Handle recursion –** To avoid the recursion on a trigger, make sure your trigger is getting executed only one time.
+You may encounter the error : ‘Maximum trigger depth exceeded’, if recursion is not handled well.

 #### Types of Triggers
 - Before Triggers
   - It is used to update or validate record values before saved to database.